GUBOPiK

-The Main Directorate for Combating Organized Crime and Corruption of the MVD of the Republic of Belarus, is a state security service of Belarus accused of numerous acts of political repression, violence and torture of political opponents of the regime of Alexander Lukashenko.
+Main Directorate for Combating Organized Crime and Corruption is a directorate of the Ministry of Internal Affairs of Belarus, founded in 1992.

+Serves as one of the state security services of Belarus.
+It has been accused of numerous acts of political repression, violence and torture of political opponents of Alexander Lukashenko's regime.

 History

-GUBOPiK was created as a unit of the Ministry of Internal Affairs in 1991 and reorganised in 2003.
+Directorate for Combating Organized Crime was created as a unit of the Ministry of Internal Affairs in 1992 and reorganised several times, until finaly becoming the Main Directorate in January, 2004.

-GUBOPiK has been referred by the media as "one of the main bodies responsible for political persecution" in Belarus".
+HUBAZiK (GUBOPiK) has been referred by the media as "one of the main bodies responsible for political persecution" in Belarus".
 Historically, it was known for pressuring informal right-wing and left-wing groups and for cruel treatment of detained persons.

-In 2020 and 2021, during the mass protests that followed a controversial presidential election, GUBOPiK, including its commander Mikalai Karpiankou personally, has been involved in harassment, persecution and torture of human rights activists as well as protesters against the regime of Alexander Lukashenko.
+In 2020 and 2021, during the mass protests that followed a controversial presidential election, HUBAZiK (GUBOPiK), including its commander Mikalai Karpiankou personally, has been involved in harassment, persecution and torture of human rights activists as well as protesters against the regime of Alexander Lukashenko.

-In 2020 and 2021, GUBOPiK has been carrying out raids in the homes and offices of political activists, human rights activists, journalists.
+In 2020 and 2021, HUBAZiK (GUBOPiK) has been carrying out raids in the homes and offices of political activists, human rights activists, journalists.

 On 7 September 2020, GUBOPiK has abducted the politician Maria Kalesnikava.
-On 9 September 2020, GUBOPiK has reportedly raided the office of presidential candidate Viktar Babaryka.
+On 9 September 2020, HUBAZiK (GUBOPiK) has reportedly raided the office of presidential candidate Viktar Babaryka.

-In the second half of 2020, GUBOPiK officer Stanislav Luponosov sided with the opposition, passed on a large amount of inside information to the movement for free elections and left Belarus.
+In the second half of 2020, HUBAZiK (GUBOPiK) officer Stanislau Lupanosau sided with the opposition, passed on a large amount of inside information to the movement for free elections and left Belarus.
+In 2021, a criminal case against Luponosov was opened in Belarus; in April 2023, the Minsk City Court sentenced him in absentia to 18 years in a penal colony and a fine.

-In May 2021, GUBOPiK officially confirmed to the public the arrest of blogger Raman Pratasevich after a forced landing of Ryanair Flight 4978 in Minsk following a fake bomb threat.
+In May 2021, HUBAZiK (GUBOPiK) officially confirmed to the public the arrest of blogger Raman Pratasevich after a forced landing of Ryanair Flight 4978 in Minsk following a fake bomb threat.

 On 1 June 2021, political prisoner Stsiapan Latypau attempted suicide in courtroom after stating that he had been intimidated by GUBOPiK.